SebastianMarrero/SAAS-Churn-Analysis-Project/README.md

 - These insights can guide retention campaigns that prioritize high-risk exhibiting the risk factors users and reinforce loyalty among engaged and high-value customers.

 ### Random Forest Classifier (non-tuned)
-- predicted churn rate accurately over 55% (rounded up ~ .54502) of the time - an esitimate comparable to a random guess
+- predicted churn rate accurately over 55% (rounded up ~ .54502) of the time - an esitimate comparable to a random guess.
 - Exhibits strong recall at 95% but subpar precision at 50%, indicating the model correctly identifies most of the churners but misclassifies non-churners at a rate comparable to randomly guessing.
-- Random Forest Classifier misclassifies many loyal customers as churners, an insight that could result in wasteful expenditure of retention resources that could damage relationships
+- Random Forest Classifier misclassifies many loyal customers as churners, an insight that could result in wasteful expenditure of retention resources that could damage relationships.

 ### Random Forest Classifier (tuned)
 - Adjusted the hyperparameters to improve performance and achieve a more accurate ROC Curve and AUM estimates.
 - Tuninng our model ensures reduction in negative effects of overfitting and improvement in generalization.
 - Our tuned model predicted churn rate accurately over 56% (~.55520) of the time - an infinitesimal difference compared to our non-tuned model.
 -  Exhibits slightly weaker recall at 93% and the same precision at 50%.
--  AUC score of 0.68, a noticeable improvement from 0.62 in our non-tuned model
+-  AUC score of 0.68, a noticeable improvement from 0.62 in our non-tuned model.
 ---

 ## Featured Visualizations